JonathanBowker/pseudonymisation-as-a-service/README.md

 The outline of the service is as follows:
   - Implementing a dictionary of terms and relevant explanatory notes.
   - Identifying scenarios where pseudonymisation needs to be engaged.
-  - Assessing adversarial and attack models with regard specific use cases.
+  - Assessing adversarial and attack models (Motivated Intruder Tests) for specific use cases.
-  - Selecting appropriate pseudonymisation control procedures and policies.
+  - Selecting appropriate pseudonymisation techniques and control procedures.
-  - Testing pseudonymisation techniques on identifiers and complex datasets (use cases).
+  - Applying pseudonymisation techniques to identifiers and other sensitive data.
-  - Implementing deploying a pseudonymisation management system and strategy.
+  - Implementing a Pseudonymisation Operations Management System and strategy.
   - Providing ongoing support for state-of-the-art pseudonymisation for stakeholders.

 Overall we focus on assessing technical solutions for the implementation of robust GDPR compliance programmes with privacy by design and secure processing of personal data.